aredn/aredn/SUPPORTED_DEVICES.md

 * *brick* - this image has been tested and will currently brick your hardware.
 Avoid for now.
 * *sunset* - this device has been sunsetted and support will be deprecated at some point.
 * *nightly* - this device is newly supported in the nightly builds (since the last release).
-* *danger-upgrade* - this device can be upgraded from 3.22.12.0 but you must first install the the [DangerousUpgrade package](https://github.com/kn6plv/DangerousUpgrade/raw/main/dangerousupgrade_0.1_all.ipk) to disable all the safefy checks.
-Proceed with caution.
-Do not remove this package once installed.

-### Other
- 1. This device will not reboot reliably and you may need to power cycle it (several times) during an update.
- 2. Tiny builds exlude support for Tunnels and AP WiFi mode by default due to lack of space.
-The relevant packages can be installed separately but is not recommended.

 The 'target' and 'subtarget' identify the directory to find the image on at http://downloads.arednmesh.org